-My class was large, so once I made sure that students understood the game, I made smaller groups of eight to ten students.
+My class was large, so once I made sure that all students understood the game, I made smaller groups of eight to ten students.
 In each group one student took the turn of a 'teacher' and gave instructions to the rest of the group.
 I was surprised to see Shekar, who is normally withdrawn, participating with enthusiasm in the game.
 I realised that we had labelled him a 'slow learner'.
 He must have realised that with English all of us were beginners - and this could have given him confidence to participate.

 One day after school, I was walking through the village and I saw a group of my students playing 'Do What I Say' in English.
 They were teaching the game to their younger brothers and sisters.
+But I worried that their pronunciation and vocabulary were not accurate.